Chinese eggplant recipe is popular as Sichuan eggplant or Szechuan eggplant. This is a quick vegan recipe with Asian flavors.

 This eggplant recipe is super easy and doesn't require any planning or preparation.
-Just few pantry staples and in just 10 minutes (or lesser time) the dish is ready to serve.
+Just a few pantry staples and in just 10 minutes (or lesser time) the dish is ready to serve.

 What is Szechuan Peppercorn?